-Any configurable parameters or settings of the TOE that may affect the performance shall be reported.
+Any configurable parameters or settings of the TOE that may affect the quality control shall be reported.
 The value of each parameter set for the testing shall also be provided.
-For example, if the threshold (e.g. decision threshold and image quality threshold) is configurable by users, the value of the threshold set for the testing shall be reported.
+For example, if the threshold (e.g. sample quality threshold) is configurable by users, the value of the threshold set for the testing shall be reported.